 The applicant must be trained from an APA-accredited clinical doctoral program and predoctoral internship.
 Dissertation must be completed.
 The applicant also must be eligible for temporary licensure in the commonwealth of Kentucky by the time fellowship begins.
 More details are available through the Kentucky Board of Examiners of Psychology website.

 All fellowship slots have been filled through 2018.
-Information regarding upcoming openings will be posted as fellowships become available.
+There is one position open for AY 18/19.
+Application deadline is December 15, 2017.
 Application questions should be sent to: NeuroEducation@uky.edu.